Fill out the FAFSA

 What happens after you submit your FAFSA

-Then WCC’s Financial Aid office will send an award letter to your student email address.
+WCC’s Financial Aid office will send an award letter to your student email address.
 You can receive it as soon as 10 days after you submit your FAFSA.

-If you are required to provide your parent(s) information on your FAFSA and do not do so, your FAFSA will be rejected and you will not qualify for financial aid.
+If you are required to provide your parent(s) information on your FAFSA and do not do so, your FAFSA will be rejected, and you will not qualify for financial aid.
 To receive aid, you must:

 • Correct your FAFSA to include your parent(s) information.
 You can do so by visiting the FAFSA website at fafsa.gov.

-• If your parent(s) refuse to provide information on the FAFSA or if you have an extreme family circumstance which has caused an involuntary or uncontrollable break in the relationship between you and your parent(s), contact the Financial Aid Office to discuss your situation.
+• If your parent(s) refuse to provide information on the FAFSA or if you have an extreme family circumstance that has caused an involuntary or uncontrollable break in the relationship between you and your parent(s), contact the Financial Aid Office to discuss your situation.

 Take the